 Dual Support: When the Hybrid Actually Applies

-Dual Support is the configuration that runs both modes side by side inside one Concur Invoice tenant.
-Routing rules — defined at setup, not invoice by invoice — direct part of the volume to SAP-staff verification under Managed Capture, while the rest stays in the client's verification queue under Client Managed.
-SAP's own documentation names Dual Support; what it doesn't do is walk through when Dual Support actually earns its complexity.
+Dual Support runs both modes side by side inside one Concur Invoice tenant.
+Routing rules direct part of the volume to SAP-staff verification under Managed Capture while the rest stays with the client's verification queue.
 Four operational patterns make the hybrid worth running.

 Geographic split.
 Some country or regional supplier bases route to SAP-staff verification; the rest stay Client Managed.
 The pattern fits firms with one or two regions where the supplier-base mechanics make Managed disproportionately valuable — local-language tax documents that the in-house verifier population is not staffed to read, or jurisdictions where invoice-format variation defeats template-based OCR tuning — while a dominant English-language supplier base in the home region handles efficiently with internal verification.